raspberrypilearning/freecad-chess-set/en/step_2.md

 --- /task ---

 --- task ---
 Click on the **Create a cube solid** icon to place a cube into your project.
+The icon looks like this:
 ![Part_Box.png](images/Part_Box.png)
 ![create_cube](images/create_cube.png)
 --- /task ---